FudaWiki/fudawiki-files/hanafuda/games/suhara-bana.md

 |3 players have same yaku value: |Pot is not awarded.|Pot is not awarded.|Pot is not awarded.|
 |Nobody forms a dekiyaku:|Pot is not awarded.|Pot is not awarded.|Pot is not awarded.|

-# Running out of Stones
+# Running out of Stones and Changing of Field
-After the round payments have been settled, if a player runs out of stones, then that player must borrow one of the two extra plates on the table to continue playing.
+After the round payments have been settled, if a player runs out of stones, then that player **must borrow one of the two extra plates on the table, and declare "Tsugu!" (継ぐ, "continue") to continue playing.**

+Once a player has borrowed the first extra plate, the **type of field changes** from Small Field to **Middle Field**.

+Once the second extra plate has been borrowed, the **type of field changes** from Middle Field to **Main Field**.

 # End of the Game and Final Scoring
 The game ends once a player runs out of stones after the two extra plates have already been borrowed.